The Literacy Research Centre at Lancaster University works to better understand the role of literacy in all areas of

 - Engage in conversations which influence the study of literacy in multilingual contexts, digital environments, and spanning different geographical areas.

 If you follow the links above you will find out more about our projects, people and events.
 We publish a huge range of publications, including academic monographs, edited books, journal articles, chapters in edited books, policy briefs and much, much more.
 Some of these are available through the publications links above but most are visible through our members’ pages.
-We do welcome visitors to our Literacy Research Discussion Group and also longer term academic visitors, via the visitors’ scheme in the Department of Linguistics and English Language.
+We welcome visitors to our Literacy Research Discussion Group and also longer term academic visitors, via the visitors’ scheme in the Department of Linguistics and English Language.

 We are closely linked with a variety of professional and academic organisations concerned with literacy.
-For example Karin Tusting is the longstanding convenor of the Linguistic Ethnography Forum, a SIG of the British Association of Applied Linguistics, which runs the biannual international conference Explorations in Ethnography, Language and Communication.
+For example Karin Tusting was for several years convenor of the Linguistic Ethnography Forum, a SIG of the British Association of Applied Linguistics, which runs the biannual international conference Explorations in Ethnography, Language and Communication.
 David Barton, Julia Gillen and Uta Papen are longstanding members of the UK Literacy Association, contributing in various ways.
 Julia Gillen is Chair of the Awards Committee of the Writing and Literacies SIG of the American Educational Research Association and co-edits the Journal of Early Childhood Literacy.

 Visit the Literacies Log and read about a few of the topics we are interested in.
 We welcome your comments.